MicrosoftDocs/cpp-docs/docs/windows/testing-a-dialog-box.md

     > [!NOTE]
     >  Connections to dialog box code made by using wizards are not included in the simulation.

  When you test a dialog box, it typically displays at a location that's relative to the main program window.
-If you've set the dialog box's Absolute Align property to True, the dialog box displays at a position that's relative to the upper-left corner of the screen.
+If you've set the dialog box's **Absolute Align** property to **True**, the dialog box displays at a position that's relative to the upper-left corner of the screen.

 ### To test a dialog box

 1. When the Dialog editor is the active window, on the menu bar, choose **Format**, **Test Dialog**.

-2. To end the simulation, press Esc, or just choose the **Close** button in the dialog box you are testing.
+2. To end the simulation, press **Esc**, or just choose the **Close** button in the dialog box you are testing.

  For information about how to add resources to managed projects, see [Resources in Desktop Apps](/dotnet/framework/resources/index).

- Requirements
+## Requirements
  Win32

 ## See Also
  [Controls in Dialog Boxes](../windows/controls-in-dialog-boxes.md)
  [Dialog Editor](../windows/dialog-editor.md)
  [Showing or Hiding the Dialog Editor Toolbar](../windows/showing-or-hiding-the-dialog-editor-toolbar.md)